PAC-Bayes and Domain Adaptation: Domain Adaptation Related Works

 \subsection{Notations and Setting}

-We consider domain adaptation for binary classification tasks where $\X \subseteq \mathbb{R}^d$ is the input space of dimension $d$, and \mbox{$\Y = \{-1, +1\}$} is the output/label set.
+We consider domain adaptation for binary classification\footnote{Our domain adaptation analysis is tailored for binary classification, and does not directly extend to multi-class and regression problems.} tasks where $\X \subseteq \mathbb{R}^d$ is the input space of dimension $d$, and \mbox{$\Y = \{-1, +1\}$} is the output/label set.
 The {\it source domain} $\PS$ and the {\it target domain} $\PT$ are two different distributions (unknown and fixed) over $\X\times\Y$, $\DS$ and $\DT$ being the respective marginal distributions over $\X$.
 We tackle the challenging task where we have no target labels, known as \emph{unsupervised domain adaptation}.
 A learning algorithm is then provided with a {\it labeled source sample} $S = \{(\sbf_i,y_i)\}_{i=1}^{\ms}$ consisting of $\ms$ examples drawn {\it i.i.d.}\footnote{{\it i.i.d.} stands for {\it independent and identically distributed}.} from $\PS$, and an {\it unlabeled target sample} $T = \{\tbf_j\}_{j=1}^{\mt}$ consisting of $\mt$ examples drawn {\it i.i.d.} from $\DT$.
 We denote the distribution $\P$ of a \mbox{$m$-sample} by $(\P)^m$.
 We suppose that $\Hcal$ is a set of hypothesis functions for $\X$ to $Y$.
 The {\it expected source error} and the {\it expected target error} of $h\in\Hcal$ over $\PS$, respectively~$\PT$, are the probability that~$h$ errs on the entire distribution $\PS$, respectively~$\PT$,

 where $\zoloss(a,b) \eqdef \I[a {\ne} b]$ is the $\zo$-loss function which returns $1$ if $a {\ne} b$ and $0$ otherwise.
 The {\it empirical source error} $\RS(h)$ of $h$ on the learning source sample~$S$~is